AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # on Triton, do something to all pending jobs based on squeue output
  for jobid in $(squeue -h -u $USER -t PD -o %A); do scontrol update JobId=$jobid StartTime=now+5days done

+ # using find to make a list of files to deal with; the benefit here is that you work
+ # with the filename as a variable, which gives you flexibility as comparing to
+ # 'find ... -exec {}' or 'find ... print0 | xargs -0 ...'
+ for f in $(find . -type f -name '*.sh'); do if ! bash -n $f &>/dev/null; then
+     mv $f ${f/.sh/.fixme.sh}
+   fi
+ done

 C-style, expressions evaluated according to the arithmetic evaluation rules::